cuzzo/react-complete-me/README.md

 * `keep_cache` - A function which determines whether to hit ElasticSearch, or continue using the previous response.
 * `suggestion_filterer` - A function which filters the ElasticSearch suggestions while the user inputs additional characters--but before a new ElasticSearch response has been returned (that matches the current user input).

-And finally, the suggestion interface implments a React component:
+And finally, the suggestion interface implements a React component:

 * `Components.Suggestion` - A React component to render each individual suggestion that displays under the autocomplete searchbar.